City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Updating using a zip package

-In case the AWS Elastic Beanstalk environment is in a state where updates hang and timeout, or for some other reason, it is beneficial to be able to package the application yourself and just drop it in.
+In case the AWS Elastic Beanstalk environment is in a state where updates hang and timeout, or for some other reason, you might want to package the application yourself and just drop it in.

 The script `build-and-zip.sh` accomplishes this and creates a zip file you can upload and deploy to Elastic Beanstalk.